shennamt/projects/snake/readme.md

 - The food, which is one square grid in green, appears randomly within the canvas.
 - Snake length increases as it eats more food.
 - The snake game ends when an ouroboros event occurs, or when the snake collides with a border.
+- The game will auto-reset after it ends.

+### Features
-- This game accepts WASD keys for left-handers, and will collapse into a single column on smaller screen.
-However, the game is not playable on phones/ devices that don't have arrow keys (yet).
+This game accepts WASD keys for left-handers, and will collapse into a single column on smaller screen.

+### TODOs
+The game is not playable on phones/ devices that don't have arrow keys (yet).

 ### Technologies
 - HTML, CSS, Javascript